MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 5. Schema deployment workflow is triggered by management pack synchronization.
 6. Once again, information that causes schema changes is retrieved from the DWStagingandConfig database based on the newly synchronized management packs that are causing the changes.
 7. Schema changes are deployed to the DWRepository database.
-8. Any necessary changes to extract, transform, and load (ETL) modules are made to the DWStagingandConfig database.
+8. Any necessary changes to Extract, Transform, and Load (ETL) modules are made to the DWStagingandConfig database.

 Management packs that contain only Service Manager-specific information don't cause the deployment activities to execute.
 They're only be triggered for new data warehouse and reporting-specific elements.